Sports betting became officially legal in Louisiana on June 21, 2021 with Gov. John Bel Edwards signing the final pieces of legislation into law.

-It is also probable that Louisiana’s horse racing tracks will be permitted to offer sports betting, too.
 In addition to their parimutuel options, Louisiana tracks are allowed to host slot machines onsite.
-So, it makes sense that the legislature would extend the same courtesy to them regarding sports betting.
-However, it is decidedly less likely that each track’s OTB locations will be able to offer sports betting at their properties.
+So, it made sense that the legislature would extend the same courtesy to them regarding sports betting.
 All in all, you are almost certain to find sportsbooks coming to the following locations in the near future:

-First, let’s be clear that online sports betting is not on the table in Louisiana just yet.
-There is still a mountain of legislation and regulation that must happen before Louisianans and their guests will be able to place sports wagers through their phones and computers.
+Sorting out of regulation must happen before Louisianans and their guests will be able to place sports wagers through their phones and computers.
 However, we can start to get a sense of what sportsbook brands might show up in the Pelican State by examining what companies are already active there.